mhdr/sc-widgets/ScGauge_SimpleAndBeauty.md

         final ScGauge gauge = (ScGauge) this.findViewById(R.id.gauge);
         assert gauge != null;

-        // Hide the notchs.
-        // You can obtain the same result setting the notchs number to zero. gauge.show(true, false, true);
         // Rounded cap
         gauge.setStrokesCap(Paint.Cap.ROUND);
         // Set the value to 80% take as reference a range of 0, 100.